engteam14/website2/markdowns/Method Selection and Planning.md

 ### Software Engineering Methods

 Our chosen Software Engineering method was Agile, where we decided to use the Scrum Framework.
 The team was divided into two smaller teams, namely, Implementation and Documentation.
 We then came up with a project “road-map” early in the development process as illustrated in Fig.1.
-As we decided to use the Scrum framework, our road-map shows a sprint of 2-weeks for each task followed by a review stage where we would discuss our progress and work on solutions to any problems the team is having.
-Once we had an idea of the main tasks that needed to be done, they were then broken down into sub-tasks based on their marks and each member was assigned ~15 marks worth of tasks based on their skillset and our experience from the first assessment, so that every member had an equal amount of contribution towards the project.
+As we decided to use the Scrum framework, our road-map shows a sprint of 1-week for each task followed by a review stage where we would discuss our progress and work on solutions to any problems the team is having.
+Once we had an idea of the main tasks that needed to be done, they were then broken down into sub-tasks based on their marks and, each member was assigned ~15 marks worth of tasks based on their skillset and our experience from the first assessment, so that every member had an equal amount of contribution towards the project.
 Having all the requirements for the final game from the Customer, our road-map helped us efficiently plan the execution and completion of this project, with the aim of delivering a high-quality game and all its supporting documents on time.

 We organised frequent team meetings, on average twice a week.
 These meetings served two key purposes:
 * Providing a platform to discuss and agree upon key development decisions, such as game design and documentation.
 * Allowing each  team member to communicate their progress on their assigned tasks, and for new tasks to be assigned when necessary.
-The frequent team meetings alongside the bi-weekly review meetings, in which we discussed task progression, allowed us to keep each other accountable for our productivity and ensured that we stay on track.
+The frequent team meetings alongside the weekly review meetings, in which we discussed task progression, allowed us to keep each other accountable for our productivity and ensured that we stay on track.

 ### Tools Used